Hoff-GLiNet/test/README.md

 ### How to upgrade the mcu firmware
 1. Get the mcu firmware from GL sales or compile the firmware by youself use the source code

 2. Use the TFTP or SCP protocol to upload the MCU firmware to a directory on E750 file system.
-For example, my firmware is **e750-mcu-V1.0.5.bin** and I chose the directory is **tmp**, so the firmware path is **/tmp/e750-mcu-V1.0.5.bin**
+For example, my firmware name is **e750-mcu-V1.0.5.bin** and I chose the directory is **/tmp**, so the firmware path is **/tmp/e750-mcu-V1.0.5.bin**

 3. Open the first terminal useing SSH protocol, execute the ***ubus  call  service delete '{"name":"e750_mcu"}'*** command to stop the mcu process, don't care the rerurn message